Creative Writing MA/PGDip

 The MA in Creative Writing consists of two parts.
 Part One must be successfully completed before proceeding to the second part, the dissertation.

-For the first part of the MA, four modules are taught in small groups or through individual supervision:
+For the first part of the MA, four modules are taught in small groups or through individual supervision.
+Modules followed comprise three compulsory modules and a fourth module chosen from a list of available options.

 Creative Writing: Poetry (30 credits): A series of group seminars invites students to experiment with a range of approaches to poetry, from the use of traditional forms to innovative techniques for exploring language.
 Participants read and discuss contemporary poetry, and develop a portfolio of their own work with individual supervision.